Jordan-Rudolph/Jordan-Rudolph/README.md

 - Wrote Python scripts for hexadecimal parsing
 - Used AI-powered tools to search 25,000 lines of code for parameter checks
 - Built exact reproduction of original processing algorithms, achieving compatibility with modern operating systems

+***
+## 🌱 A Bit About Me

+- Fueled by curiosity
+- Love building products that combine technical and creative accomplishments
+- Always learning new tools and technologies!

 <!--
 **Jordan-Rudolph/Jordan-Rudolph** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.